 My rating: 5 of 5 stars

 Faulkner claimed he wrote this brutal 1931 novel as a potboiler.
-Superficially, this is plausible: a lurid and violent criminal melodrama free of the overt modernist experimentation of the author’s other works of the period, The Sound and the Fury (1929) and As I Lay Dying (1930), Sanctuary could well be nothing more than a serious writer’s sell-out book for American literature’s “hard-boiled” era.
+Superficially, this is plausible: a lurid and violent criminal melodrama free of the overt modernist experimentation Faulkner’s other works from the period, The Sound and the Fury (1929) and As I Lay Dying (1930), Sanctuary could well be nothing more than a serious writer’s sell-out book for American literature’s “hard-boiled” era.
 Moreover, the tactic worked.
 This novel won Faulkner more fame and money than he had yet received for his fiction.
-Even the mitigating quality of the novel’s social seriousness as a critique of southern mores could be explained as giving the audience what it wanted, since the metropolitan readers who have always controlled American publishing always want of gritty exposés from backward regions or submerged classes, all the better to allow them to enjoy with a clean conscience vicious spectacles of rape and murder, as if their attention were a form of charity.
+Even the mitigating quality of the novel’s social seriousness as a critique of southern mores could be explained as giving the audience what it wanted, since the metropolitan readers who have always controlled American publishing tend to want gritty exposés of backward regions or submerged classes, all the better to allow them to enjoy vicious spectacles of rape and murder with a clean conscience, as if their attention were a form of charity.

-Sanctuary‘s complex plot begins with lawyer Horace Benbow fleeing his wife and moreover his stepdaughter, with whose budding sexuality he is obsessed.
+Sanctuary’s complex plot begins with lawyer Horace Benbow fleeing his wife and his stepdaughter, with whose budding sexuality he is obsessed.
 On the way to his sister’s house, he encounters a decaying plantation run as a bootlegging site by Lee Goodwin.
 Goodwin lives with his long-suffering paramour, Ruby Lamar, and their baby, who sleeps in a box behind the stove, along with a mentally challenged man named Tommy.
 Finally, there is the menacing, mysterious, and almost inhuman Popeye, whom Benbow meets and with whom he has a two-hour staring contest at the novel’s opening:

 He saw, facing him across the spring, a man of under size, his hands in his coat pockets, a cigarette slanted from his chin.
 His suit was black, with a tight, high-waisted coat.
 His trousers were rolled once and caked with mud above mud-caked shoes.
 His face had a queer, bloodless color, as though seen by electric light; against the sunny silence, in his slanted straw hat and his slightly akimbo arms, he had that vicious depthless quality of stamped tin.